Ethan001617/Built-in-Data-Type/README.md

 This is the intro concept of list, we will see it in detail , there is a lot of things left to study because it has a very big concept

 # Tuple:
-a tuple contains a group of elements which can be different types. it is similar to list but Tuple Read-Only which means we cannot modify it's element.
+a tuple contains a group of elements which can be different types. it is similar to list, but Tuple is Read-Only. which means we cannot modify it's element.
 Tuples are represented using parantheses()...

+the difference between list and tuple is , The list is represented by square brackets and the tuple is reprensented by Parentheses.The rest of the work is almost same
+NOTE:-  Remember I am using Almost word

+So Example:-

+            data = (10, 40, "Ethan", -50, 59.7)
+Can access the element by index number

+            print(data[1])

+            if Will try to change it's Value It will give an error as 'tuple' object does not support item assignment Like if i want to change 40 as 20 .....I Can't..